Build Your First Working FDS Simulation – Step by Step

-This course is designed to replace fragmented learning with a single, guided path that takes you from zero to your first complete FDS simulation.
+This course is designed to replace fragmented learning with single path that takes you from zero to your first complete FDS simulation.

 Course Content